hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 This reduces crawl waste and makes your domain **cheaper and safer to index**, directly improving crawl frequency, freshness, and inclusion priority.

+Speed-to-index / speed-to-ship for new products

+If crawlers can find canonical URL + crawl entrypoints immediately, you reduce the lag between publishing and visibility.

+Profit translation:

+quicker revenue from launches

+less dead time after publishing

+faster testing/iteration loops (you learn sooner what sells)

 ---

 ### 4. AI Search Visibility (Where SEO Is Going)